House Method researches, reviews, and recommends warranties of all kinds. Affiliate Disclosure.

 Not only do you have access to comprehensive coverage, but you receive the following benefits when you select Choice Home Warranty for your HVAC coverage:

 *Terms and conditions apply.
 Review complete limits of liability and any exclusions.
 CHW offers service contracts which are not warranties.

 ***CHW reserves the right to offer cash back in lieu of repair or replacement in the amount of CHW’s actual cost (which at times may be less than retail) to repair or replace any covered system, component or appliance.

 **** In the event a claim is denied, and a customer seeks to have Us review that denial, We have the right to request routine maintenance records in reviewing its decision.

 For top-of-the-line quality in home heating and air conditioning, Goodman is our top choice.
 Their equipment is durable and long-lasting.
 When you combine that with their affordable prices, it’s a no-brainer for us as a retailer to offer them as our preferred manufacturer for traditional residential ducted heating and cooling.

 Goodman, our top brand, offers a ten-year warranty.
-Although 10 years has become standard in the industry, we’ve found Goodman to stand by its claims and when issues do arise, it has always done right by the homeowner.
+Although 10 years has become standard in the industry, we’ve found Goodman to stand by their claims, and when issues do arise, they have always done right by the homeowner.
 For ductless heating and cooling, the Daikin brand has the absolute best warranty at 12 years for their mini-split systems.

 Yes, we’ve seen those warranties pay off when the compressor on the air conditioning condense dies.
 It saves a large expense.

 The best tip is the easiest—change your filters at least twice per year.
-Not doing so is the number one cause of AC and furnace failure.
-Hands-down, you gotta do it.
+Not doing so is the number one cause of A/C and furnace failure.

 What Is a Home Warranty?